LarisaLG/Barbershop/README.md

 ## Change booking page

-Each Booking can be changed or deleted.
+Each booking can be changed or deleted.
 The user must be authenticated in order to access the change his bookings.
 The change booking page can be accessed for a specific booking.
 The page Change booking contains an auto-filled booking form.
 The user can change the fields at his discretion.